HouseGoodbye.com

 Sell your Detroit-area home the simple, modern way.

-"They provide swift, fair, and stress-free selling experiences."
+"Sellers highlight a swift, fair, and stress-free experience."

 Sell your Detroit-area home the simple, modern way.